VianneyMI/monggregate/docs/tutorial/pipeline.md

 In the examples above, `len(pipeline)` would return `3`.

-You could also for example append a stage to the pipeline like this:
+You could also, for example, append a stage to the pipeline like this:

 ```python
 pipeline.append(stages.Project(title=1, year=1))